-Religion is one of the most salient forces in contemporary society but is also one of the most misunderstood.
+Religion & Religion is one of the most salient forces in contemporary society but is also one of the most misunderstood.
 What exactly is religion?
-How does religious identity inform the ways humans understand themselves and the world around them?
+How does religious Society 0.5 credit identity inform the ways humans understand themselves and the world Second around them?
 How can increased levels of religious literacy help us become more effective civic agents in the world today?
-Students in this course will conduct several deep dives into specific case studies in order to understand how religious identity intersects with various systems of power, including race, gender, class, sexual orientation, and ethnicity.
+Students in this course will Semester conduct several deep dives into specific case studies in order to understand how religious identity intersects with various systems of power, including race, gender, class, sexual orientation, and ethnicity.
 By engaging with material from a variety of academic fields (history, sociology, anthropology, psychology), students will grapple with the complex ways in which society and religious identity relate to one another.